versey-sherry/FairMOT/README.md

 * We use [DCNv2](https://github.com/CharlesShang/DCNv2) in our backbone network and more details can be found in their repo.
 * In order to run the code for demos, you also need to install [ffmpeg](https://www.ffmpeg.org/).

+To fix `ModuleNotFoundError: No module named '_ext'` Please navigate to src/lib/models/networks/DCNv2 and run ./make.sh.

 ## Data preparation

 We use the same training data as [JDE](https://github.com/Zhongdao/Towards-Realtime-MOT).
 Please refer to their [DATA ZOO](https://github.com/Zhongdao/Towards-Realtime-MOT/blob/master/DATASET_ZOO.md) to download and prepare all the training data including Caltech Pedestrian, CityPersons, CUHK-SYSU, PRW, ETHZ, MOT17 and MOT16.